Iron Man 3: Pre-production

 The next week, Guy Pearce entered into final talks to play Aldrich Killian, a character who is featured in the "Extremis" comic book story arc.
 Jessica Chastain entered into discussions for a role in the film, but bowed out due to scheduling conflicts.
 In May, Rebecca Hall was cast in her place, and her role was described as "a scientist who plays a pivotal role in the creation of a nanotechnology, known as Extremis".
 Over the next few weeks, James Badge Dale was cast as Eric Savin, Ashley Hamilton was cast as Firepower, and Favreau returned to reprise his role as Happy Hogan from the first two films.
 Stéphanie Szostak and William Sadler were also cast in the film, with Sadler playing the President of the United States.
-Despite erroneous early reports that Cobie Smulders would reprise her role as Maria Hill from The Avengers in the film, Smulders wrote on her verified Twitter page that this was not so.
+Despite early reports that Cobie Smulders would reprise her role as Maria Hill from The Avengers in the film, Smulders wrote on her verified Twitter page that this was not true, and the confusion may have been due to the fact that she was filming for Safe Haven, also in North Carolina.
 According to Drew Pearce, Emilia Clarke was initially cast for an unknown role, before the script was changed.